pierky/bgp-large-communities-playground/tests/README.md

 - ExaBGP improved the way it handles [duplicate communities](https://github.com/pierky/large-bgp-communities-playground/issues/2) and [malformed attributes](https://github.com/Exa-Networks/exabgp/issues/514) in UPDATEs.
 - tcpdump (which is not strictly related to this playground but that I used here anyhow) [added BGP Large Communities support](https://github.com/the-tcpdump-group/tcpdump/issues/543) to its output.
 - patches for [zebra-dump-parser](https://github.com/rfc1036/zebra-dump-parser/pull/3) and [mrtparse](https://github.com/YoshiyukiYamauchi/mrtparse/pull/13) were proposed.
+- some crashes and missing features were addressed on the [patch for Quagga](https://bugzilla.quagga.net/show_bug.cgi?id=875).

 ## Implemented features and compliance